-You’ll learn new pieces faster this way.
-No time is used in processing the written sheet music first.
+- You’ll learn new pieces faster this way because no time is used in processing the written sheet music first.

-It is a fun and exciting way to learn and comes in handy where no sheet music is available.
+- It is a fun and exciting way to learn in addition to being handy where no sheet music is available.

-In reality, none of these techniques is superior to the other.
+In conclusion, none of these techniques is superior to the other.
 Both of them are efficient and useful.

 We, therefore, think it necessary to learn both techniques.
 As earlier mentioned, playing by ear is not exactly an easy thing to do.
 Most people start by learning sheet music first.
 Through disciplined practice, they eventually learn to play music by ear too.